fgravato/Streameventsv2/README.md

 # Mobile Risk API (MRA) 2.0 Stream Viewer with S3 Integration

-This project contains a script to interact with Version 2.0 of the Mobile Risk API (MRA), display event streams, manage user data in a Redis (KeyDB) datastore, and upload event data to Amazon S3.
+This project contains scripts to interact with Version 2.0 of the Mobile Risk API (MRA), display event streams, manage user data in a Redis (KeyDB) datastore, and upload event data to Amazon S3.

 ## Version
 2.0 Stream Viewer with User Identifier and S3 Integration